Master's Programme in Precision Medicine

 The programme is given in English and the studies are conducted full-time in Uppsala.

-Precision Medicine is a field on the rise and the students in the Master's programme in precision medicine are expected to have a broad job market both nationally and internationally.
-In the Master's programme in precision medicine at Uppsala University, you receive solid theoretical training coupled with hands-on practical experience in analysing and interpreting large-scale biological data in relation to precision medicine.
-When you have finished the program, your skills will make you attractive in a strongly growing job market in health and healthcare, the medical technology industry or for continued research training in academia, both nationally and internationally at organisations such as:
+As a student in the Master's programme in Precision Medicine, you are expected to have a broad job market both nationally and internationally.
+You receive solid theoretical training coupled with hands-on practical experience in analysing and interpreting large-scale biological data in relation to precision medicine.
+When you have finished the programme, your skills will make you attractive in a strongly growing job market in health and healthcare, the medical technology industry or for continued research training in academia, both nationally and internationally, at organisations such as:

 You will be able to work with, for example: